LeeviSuominen/LeeviSuominen/README.md

 Game Developer / Programmer
 ---------------------------

 I'm an indie game developer that is learning to become the best version of myself as in programming, game developing and outside of it.
 Games have always been a passion of mine and a huge part of my free time so making games myself is something I enjoy and want to get better at.
+I love making and playing horror games especially.

 *   🌍  I'm based in Helsinki
 *   ✉️  You can contact me at [leevi.suominen@hotmail.com](mailto:leevi.suominen@hotmail.com)